 Mental Health First Aid

 MHFA aid strategies are taught in evidence-based training courses authored by Mental Health First Aid Australia.
 The Arts Wellbeing Collective offers the 4th Edition Standard Mental Health First Aid Course.
-This course has been developed by Mental Health First Aid Australia, and customised by accredited MHFA Instructors from Arts Centre Melbourne to incorporate arts industry specific information.
+This course has been developed by Mental Health First Aid Australia, and customised by accredited MHFA Instructors with experience in the arts to incorporate arts industry specific information.

 Course content is derived from a number of consensus studies incorporating the expertise of hundreds of researchers, clinicians, mental health consumer advocates and carer advocates across the English speaking western world.